bugzmanov/nes_ebook/src/chapter_5.md

 ```

-As always, don't forget tests!
+As always, don't forget the tests!

 Next we need to connect our bus to the ROM: